To open the configuration panel, double-click on the strategy from Strategies Window, or right-click the strategy → Edit.

 If the strategy works with rounds (read below) and you want to reinvest part of the previous rounds winnings, you can use the variable @last_reset_historical_profit

-If you decide to use an SQL expression to specify the Initial Capital, be careful that the value returned doesn't fluctuate out of your control, or you will put in danger your whole Betfair balance.
+If you choose to use an SQL expression to set the Initial Capital, make sure that the returned value is within your control, or it could put your entire Betfair balance at risk..

 Max Liability (+SQL Expression):

 When the strategy has a net loss, in the current day, greater than this amount, it stops placing bets until the day after.
 The local timezone is applied.
 Only settled bets are counted.
 All trades from all rounds are counted (even if the Reset functionality is active).